d12frosted/elpa-mirror/gnu/logos-readme.txt

   Logos provides some optional aesthetic tweaks which come into effect when the buffer-local `logos-focus-mode' is enabled.
-These will hide the mode line (`logos-hide-mode-line'), disable the buffer boundary indicators (`indicate-buffer-boundaries'), enable `scroll-lock-mode' (`logos-scroll-lock'), use `variable-pitch-mode' in non-programming buffers (`logos-variable-pitch'), make the buffer read-only (`logos-buffer-read-only'), center the buffer in its window if the `olivetti' package is installed (`logos-olivetti'), and hide the `fringe' face (`logos-hide-fringe').
+These will hide the cursor (`logos-hide-cursor'), hide the mode line (`logos-hide-mode-line'), disable the buffer boundary indicators (`indicate-buffer-boundaries'), enable `scroll-lock-mode' (`logos-scroll-lock'), use `variable-pitch-mode' in non-programming buffers (`logos-variable-pitch'), make the buffer read-only (`logos-buffer-read-only'), center the buffer in its window if the `olivetti' package is installed (`logos-olivetti'), and hide the `fringe' face (`logos-hide-fringe').
 All these variables are buffer-local.

+  [ Note that `logos-hide-cursor' is part of 1.0.0-dev. ]

   Furthermore, the `logos-focus-mode' establishes a bespoke keymap, which can be used to, for example, bind the arrow keys to page